BillBuddy logo with smiling mascot and "Bill Summaries" ribbon.

 Select

-This bill changes the rules for the annual financial town meeting in Scituate.
-It requires that if the town council makes its budget recommendations by the fourth Thursday in April, any citizen wanting to propose a change of $10,000 or more to those recommendations must submit a notice with at least ten signatures to the town treasurer by May 15.
-The bill also requires these proposed changes to be published before the June town meeting.
-Voters in Scituate must approve this change during the November 3, 2026, general election for it to take full effect.
+This bill changes the rules for the Town of Scituate's annual financial town meeting.
+It requires the town council to finalize its recommended budget by the fourth Thursday in April and post it on the town's website within seven days.
+If a resident wants to propose a budget change of $10,000 or more at the June meeting, they must submit a notice with at least ten signatures to the town treasurer by May 15.
+Scituate voters will approve or reject this bill on the November 2026 ballot.

 Cheapest Oil Prices in RI